maykbrito/electron-desktop-custom-notion-omni/README.md

 ## 📽 Slide Presentation

-You can use this app as slide presentation.
+You can use this app as a slide presentation.

 ### 🤔 How?

 1. Prepare your presentation

-   - Each divider will be consider as new slide block
+   - Each divider will be a new slide block

 2. Toggle presentation with `SHIFT+ESC`

+Try this.

-Try this way: Create new Notion page and add code bellow then hit `SHIFT+ESC` to see the magic
+Create a new Notion page and add code bellow, then hit `SHIFT+ESC` to see the magic.

 ```md
 ---